rednafi/py-vscode/docs/files/venv.md

 ## Why Environments are Necessary

 The main purpose of using environments is to create a segregation between the dependencies of different python projects.
-It eliminates (at leas tries to) dependency conflicts since each project has it's own set of dependencies, isolated from one another.
+It eliminates (at least tries to) dependency conflicts since each project has it's own set of dependencies, isolated from one another.

 Suppose you are working on two projects, `Project_1` and `Project_2`, both of which have a dependency on the same library, let's say the awesome `Requests` library.
 Dependency conflict will arise, if for some reason, the two projects need different versions of `Request` library.
 For example, maybe `Project_1` needs `v1.0.0`, while `Project_2` requires the newer `v2.0.0`.